microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 ## Exercise 2: Using an append-only ledger

 Now see you can use an append-only ledger to capture application information.
-To ensure we captured what person was responsible for changes even if an application uses an "application login" we can use an append-only ledger table which was created earlier then you ran the script **createauditledger.sql**.
+To ensure we captured what person was responsible for changes even if an application uses an "application login" we can use an append-only ledger table.

 Use the SQL login **bob** in these steps unless otherwise specified.